Unstable states in a model of nonrelativistic quantum electrodynamics: corrections to the Lorentzian distribution: The method of decay without analyticity: the correction to the Lorentzian distribution

-In his paper, Christopher King \cite{King} assumed everywhere that $t \ge 0$, without mentioning it explicitly.
+In his paper, King \cite{King} assumed everywhere that $t \ge 0$, without mentioning it explicitly.
 It happens, however, that the decay of unstable systems - atoms or particles - presents a prototypical example of the existence of a time arrow: choosing an initial time, the decay has precisely the same behavior whatever time direction is chosen.
-The problem of the arrow of time is: is there an \textbf{objective} way to distinguish a ''future'' direction, in agreement with our general psychological perception that ''time passes''?
+The problem of the arrow of time is: is there an \emph{objective} way to distinguish a ''future'' direction, in agreement with our general psychological perception that ''time passes''?

-In his paper, Nussenzveig \cite{Nussenzveig} proposes that the solution of the ''exponential catastrophe'' mentioned in the previous subsection lies in the fact that the decay should be necessarily treated together with the preparation of the state, which must have cost a finite amount of energy and have occurred at some finite time in the past.
+In \cite{Nussenzveig} it is proposed that the solution of the above-mentioned ''exponential catastrophe'' lies in the fact that the decay should be necessarily treated together with the preparation of the state, which must have cost a finite amount of energy and have occurred at some finite time in the past.
 Our method avoids, however, the use of complex energies, and we therefore do not find any ''exponential catastrophe''.
-We retain, however, Nussenzveig's suggestion as a natural and physically compelling explanation of the assymetry between past and future, i.e., of the arrow of time, which has been proposed in thermodynamics \cite{therm2} (see also \cite{oneortwo} for a pedagogic discussion), and will now be briefly sketched for the present model.
-For this purpose we use the framework of section 2.1.
+We retain, however, Nussenzveig's suggestion as a natural and physically compelling explanation of the assymetry between past and future, i.e., of the arrow of time, which has been proposed in thermodynamics \cite{therm2} (see also \cite{oneortwo} for a pedagogic discussion).
+A similar point of view has also been set forth by Peierls in a beautiful discussion (section 3.8, p.
+73 of \cite{Peierls}).
+Since the discussion is essentially identical to the one in \cite{therm2}, taking the ground state \eqref{(1.12)} as initial state, and noting that the return probability is invariant under time-reversal by the self-adjointness of $H_{1}$.
+We therefore omit it, remarking that a ``time-arrow theorem'' may be proved as a result.

-\begin{definition} Let a $C*$ -dynamical system $({\cal A},\tau_{t})$ be given.
-An \textbf{adiabatic transformation} consists of two successive steps.
-The first step, called preparation of the state, starts at some $t=-r$, with $r>0$, when the state $\omega_{-r}$ is invariant under $\tau_{-r}$ and the Hamiltonian is $H_{-r}$, and ends at $t=0$, when the Hamiltonian is $H_{0}$, such that

-and the state is $\omega_{0}=\omega$.
-The second step is a dynamical evolution of the state of the form